 The thought of joining a group therapy sounds intimidating.
 Being in a room with strangers can make one feel overly anxious and vulnerable.
-I can only imagine all the thoughts you are flooded with in just the mentioning of a group setting.
-Did you know that most people who join groups are nervous, intimidated and may be planning an escape route before they even arrive?
+I can only imagine all the thoughts you are flooded with just the mentioning of a group setting.
+Did you know that most people who join groups are nervous, intimidated, and maybe planning an escape route before they even arrive?
 It is okay to feel that way.
 When we venture into something new, we are supposed to feel a degree of anxiety.

 That is normal.

 But how do we grow?
 We grow by challenging ourselves to do something new, something different, something scary.